BombShellReaper/Factorio/README.md

     sudo ufw allow from any proto udp to any port 34197 comment "Factorio Server Port"

 > [!TIP]
- For added security, change "any" to a specific IP address or range.
+> For improved security, restrict access to only trusted IP addresses.

 **Allow SSH Connections Through UFW** (Optional)

     sudo ufw allow from any to any port 22 comment "SSH"

 > [!TIP]
-> For added security, change "any" to a specific IP address or range.
+> For improved security, restrict access to only trusted IP addresses.

 Set the default rule to deny incoming traffic (Optional)